artsy/Swift-at-Artsy/Beginners/Lesson Five/README.md

 * `LICENSE` which is the project's license
 * `Demo` is a folder with two images inside, I'm willing to bet this is Jory uses to test his app when building.
 * `StampIcon` is a folder with all the source code for the app.
 If you note in the README he mentions that `NSColor+Hex.swift` and `CGRectExtensions.swift` are not his code.
-* `stampicon.xcodeproj` - The file that represents the project.
+* `stampicon.xcodeproj` - The file that represents the project, this keeps all the Xcode settings in a single place

 OK, let's open the `xcodeproj`.
 It'll probably ask you if you want to update to the latest Swift, you can hit cancel.
 This was made for Swift 2.0, which is what we're using Xcode is just playing a little joke on us all ;)

 ![images/xcode-defualt.png](images/xcode-defualt.png)

 OK, so now we have a file browser on the left instead of nothing.
-This is cool, we can use this to open `main.swift`.
+This is cool, we can use this to open `main.swift` which is the principal file in this app.
+It does all the work.

 ### Main.Swift